 - Rolling scars: These marks form rolling depressions across the skin that sometimes resemble waves.
-A kind of pitted acne scar, rolling scars may become more apparent with age as collagen diminishes and the skin loses its elasticity and fullness
+A kind of pitted acne scar, rolling scars become more apparent with age as collagen diminishes and the skin loses its elasticity and fullness.

-- Boxcar scars – like rolling scars, boxcar scars are depressions in the skin.
-This type of acne scar has clearly defined edges and may appear at any stage of life
+- Boxcar scars: Like rolling scars, boxcar scars are depressions in the skin.
+However, this type of atrophic acne scar has steep, clearly defined edges.

-- Icepick scars – another type of pitted acne scar, icepick scars are narrow and often deep.
-They typically resemble a large, empty pore
+- Icepick scars: Another type of pitted acne scar, icepick scars are narrow and deep.
+They typically resemble a large, empty pore.

-- Keloid scars – raised acne scars that are firm and often appear rubbery are less common than depressed scars, but may result from severe acne, genetics, or secondary infection
+- Keloid scars: These marks are raised acne scars that are firm and often appear rubbery.
+They are less common than depressed scars, but may result from severe acne, genetics, or secondary infection.

-- Hypo and hyperpigmentation – spotting or blotching of the skin may seem unrelated to acne, but pigmentation irregularities can be caused by blemishes both early and later in life.
+- Post-inflammatory hypo- and hyper-pigmentation: Spotting or blotching of the skin may seem unrelated to acne, but pigmentation irregularities can be caused by blemishes both early and later in life.
 These marks may appear lighter or darker than the surrounding skin as a result of melanin production during healing.

-- Erythema – a condition marked by persistent redness, erythema occurs when capillaries near the skin’s surface become permanently damaged or enlarged
+- Post-inflammatory erythema: A condition marked by persistent redness, erythema occurs when capillaries near the skin’s surface become permanently damaged or enlarged.

 Each type of acne scar responds better to specific treatments.
 During your visit with our New York dermatologists, we will carefully assess your scarring and help you choose the option or combination of options that will produce the smooth and attractive skin you desire.